karlseguin/dcache/readme.md

 As an alternative, the `purger: :no_spawn` option can be specified when creating the cache.
 This behaves exactly like the default purger, but will not spawn a new process.
 Instead the purge operation will run as part of the the `put` or `fetch` operation that caused the insert, blocking it.
 Like the default purger, a sentinel value is used to ensure only 1 purger will execute per segment.

 The `purger: :blocking` option simply uses `:ets.delete_all_objects/1` on the segment.
 This blocks all operations on the segment (including gets), but is much faster.
 Using `purger: :blocking` when segments are very small is a reasonable option.

+The `purger: :none` option will do nothing when a segment is full.
+This is an advanced option as it will result in unbound growth.
+Expird values retrieved with `get` or `fetch` will still be removed from the cache.

 Finally, a custom purger can be specified: